esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 </td>
 <td>

-A combination of tasks, both taskgroups and worktasks.
+A combination of tasks, both taskgroups and Work Tasks.

 </td>
 </tr>